Constitution & Bylaws

 If an NMPA president does not serve his/her full term, the vice president will assume that office and will then appoint, subject to approval by the board of directors, a new vice president.
 If the vice president, secretary/treasurer or member of the board of directors does not serve his/her full term, the president will fill that vacancy by appointment, subject to approval by the board of directors.

 Any press member may challenge any such appointment in writing to the executive secretary.
-The member submitting the challenge may nominate himself/herself or another eligible member to fill the vacancy in question, and the executive secretary will within 30 days conduct a special election by mail, allowing the full membership to vote for either the appointed officer or the challenger’s nominee or to write-in another eligible member.
+The member submitting the challenge may nominate himself/herself or another eligible member to fill the vacancy in question, and the executive secretary will within 30 days conduct a special election by mail, electronic format or email, allowing the full membership to vote for either the appointed officer or the challenger’s nominee or to write-in another eligible member.
 Disputes over special elections will be adjudicated in the same manner as those in a regular election.

 Section 5: Executive secretary